pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/basic-customization.md

   - `customFileTypes`: Associations of language scope to file extensions (see [Customizing Language Recognition](#customizing-language-recognition))
   - `disabledPackages`: An array of package names to disable
   - `excludeVcsIgnoredPaths`: Don't search within files specified by `.gitignore`
-  - `ignoredNames`: File names to ignore across all of Atom
+  - `ignoredNames`: File names to ignore across all of Pulsar
   - `projectHome`: The directory where projects are assumed to be located
   - `themes`: An array of theme names to load, in cascading order
 - `editor`